Contest a Will

 What if I’ve been left out of a will?

-The law accepts that there are certain situations in which a will maker has moral duties that he or she must fulfil.
+The law accepts that there are certain situations in which a will maker has moral duties that he or she must fulfil, such as to financially support their children.
+You may have grounds to contest a will if a will maker failed to make adequate provision for you and according to the law you are an ‘eligible person’.
 A family provision claim allows a Judge to interfere with the wishes of a will maker.

 Family provision claims can also be made in situations where there is no will.
 The same principles apply.
 If you believe you are entitled to bring a claim or are unsure about your rights and entitlements, legal advice should be sought as early as possible as a strict six-month time limit applies.